Restoring the Bloch-Nordsieck theorem in the electroweak sector of the standard model: Hadron scattering and PDFs

 This now shows how \pref{pdf} can be seen as the leading order FMS expansion of the physical cross section.
 Every of the would-be quark PDFs describes the probability to encounter a flavor carrier in the proton, which are given by \pref{qcdquark}.
 Since the color indices play the same role as before, and at low enough energy the structure \pref{qcdquark} is not resolved, the hard cross section is then having Higgs-quark bound states as initial states.
 The cross section can then be FMS expanded like in \pref{loxs}.
 Keeping only the leading term yields finally the standard expression for hadronic cross sections \pref{pdf}.

-If all internal weak structure of the proton \pref{nucleon} would be entirely part of the weak structure bound-state \pref{qcdquark}, it would be sufficient to switch from the leading-order FMS expansion to the full expression, like in \pref{tsx}, at high energies.
+If all internal weak structure of the proton \pref{nucleon} would be entirely contained in the bound-state \pref{qcdquark}, it would be sufficient to switch from the leading-order FMS expansion to the full expression, like in \pref{tsx}, at high energies.
 This would maintain the BNT, at the expense of reinterpreting the quark PDFs as physical flavor PDFs.

 If this is not the case, which may happen e.\ g.\ for multi-parton interactions, or if the separation between strong and weak bound state effects is no longer possible at high energies, this will require a different approach\footnote{At such energies the BEH effect becomes irrelevant, and thus factorization will work as in QCD, supplemented by a scalar.
 Literally the same steps will just need to be done, and the factorization scale is then given by the Higgs vev rather than the hadronic scale.}.
 In that case, it is necessary to introduce explicit Higgs PDFs\footnote{In \cite{Fernbach:2020tpa} this had been done only partially.
 With hindsight, this needs to be reinterpreted as attempting to encode the difference between the actual Higgs substructure and the conventional one only effectively by a single additional PDF, which did not influence the sum rule.} \cite{Fernbach:2020tpa} at the valence level to maintain the sum rules \prefr{sr1}{sr2}, as the flavor is carried by the custodial symmetry doublet eigenstate $(-\phi_1,\phi_2^*)$, which mixes the weak doublet eigenstate $(\phi_1,\phi_2)$.
 This can be accommodated by introducing four Higgs PDFs, $f_{hij}$, in which $i$ and $j$ denote the weak and custodial contributions, respectively.
 They therefore correspond directly to the entries of the matrix $X$ in \pref{eq:higgs_matrix} in terms of the required parton to participate in the hard interaction.
 This implies also \be f_{h\frac{1}{2}j}=f_{h-\frac{1}{2}j}\nn\\ \ee \no to maintain gauge invariance and the BNT.
 Denoting for $j$ $u$ up-type flavor and $d$ for down-type flavor, this ultimately replaces \prefr{sr1}{sr2} by \bea \int dx\left(f_{u^R}(x)-f_{\bar{u}^R}(x)+f_{h\frac{1}{2}u}+f_{h-\frac{1}{2}u}\right)&=&2\nn\\ \int dx\left(f_{d^R}(x)-f_{\bar{d}^R}(x)+f_{h\frac{1}{2}d}+f_{h-\frac{1}{2}d}\right)&=&1\nn. \eea \no Of course, in $R_\xi$ gauges this appears to correspond to having unphysical states as possible initial states.
 However the Goldstone-Boson equivalence theorem relates them to longitudinally polarized vector boson matrix elements.